BSVogler/WurfelEngineSDK/README.md

 # WurfelEngineSDK
 A repo for the Wurfel Engine SDK.

-Please visit wurfelengine.net for further details.
-An offline version of the wiki is included in the docs folder.
+Full SDK with docs can be found under releases.
+Please use this if you want to develop with Wurfel Engine.

-Currently the WurfelEngine.jar is not intended to work as a stand-alone application.
+Currently the WurfelEngine.jar is not intended to work as a stand-alone application like the game engine Unity.
 The engine is designed to be programmed with Java.